Thursday, April 25, 2013

 Grandmother (part I)

-Dad sent me an email stating that Grandmother was referred to Hospice and that a Hospice nurse would assess her in two days.
+Dad sent me an email saying that they referred Grandmother to hospice, and a hospice nurse will assess her in two days.
 The next day, Dad sent another brief email with the subject line “Mother.”
-I paused before opening it because I thought it would be bad news.
-The short email stated, “She is sinking fast!!
-Horrible sight.
-Dad.”
+I hesitated before opening it because I feared it might be bad news.

-“I want to see her,” I said.
+“I want to see her.”

-“That is personal information,” she said.
+“That is personal information,” she would tell me.

 Before I went to bed, I cried and prayed, “Lord, I want her to meet you so bad because I don’t want her to go to Hell.”

 She is a wonderful grandmother.
-I prayed for her salvation for years and that Jesus would call her to Him.
+I prayed for her salvation for years asking that Jesus would call her to Him.
 I wish I could do something for her, but I can’t.
-She has to recognize her need for Him and ask Him into her life.
+She must recognize her need for Him and invite Him into her life.
+I prayed she would be awake enough to do so.
+I did not know what to pray for—the Holy Spirit would do that for me.

 Thursday, April 4, 2013